What are Custom Nodes?

 1. Move to ComfyUI/custom_nodes folder in terminal

-1. Download repository with git clone command
+1. Download the repository with git clone command

 cd ComfyUI/custom_nodes